 Magnesium (Mg) is an important component in soybean production, but its importance is often underestimated.
 The soybean is a very fast-growing crop requiring larger amounts of magnesium for photosynthesis as well as protein formation.

-- Magnesium is the central atom of chlorophyll and therefore ensures healthy, green leaves.
+- Magnesium is the central atom of chlorophyll and therefore ensures healthy, green leaves and a good photosynthesis.

 - Magnesium is essential for the transportation of starch from the leaves into the pods and beans.